Mystery of the deep: Behaviour of J pod orcas confounds researchers | CBC News

 The southern resident orca group known as J pod is usually seen in the waters between the southern tip of Vancouver Island and the United States on a near-daily basis between April and September.

-But for 108 days there were no sightings of the endangered pod, until Monika Wieland-Shields, founder of the Orca Behaviour Institute in Washington State, captured them on video July 27 in Haro Strait.
+But for 108 days there were no sightings of the endangered pod, until Monika Wieland-Shields, founder of the Orca Behaviour Institute in Washington state, captured them on video on July 27 in Haro Strait.

 "It was pretty remarkable to not have them here for so long, especially in what was considered to be the peak season to see them," she said.